 Not only is there fields, but there are also forests and even sometimes rivers.
 For instance, just next to my house is a big field with cows and sheep.
 I can walk in less than five minutes to the next river.
 Also, there is a forest just a few minutes away as well.
 I can go hiking from my home to a small mountain.
 Finally, having a big lawn makes our place much more green.
 This is really nicer and more peaceful.

 6. Villages are cleaner

 Even though most of Switzerland is quite clean, the villages are cleaner.
 There are several reasons for this.
 First of all, there are fewer people.
 Fewer people directly translates into less trash.
 Also, in villages, people are not putting their garbage on the street for the garbage disposal.

 It is also less polluted.
 A reason for that is the smaller number of cars.
 Fewer cars means less pollution.
 You can definitely feel the difference in air quality between big cities and the countryside villages.
 Especially if your village is higher in altitude the city.

 7. People are nicer

 In cities, there are too many people to know each other.
 Most people do not even know their same-floor neighbors.
 This is not something I want.
 I like having only a few neighbors and knowing them.
 I regularly talk to my neighbors and we had several parties with them.
 If I need something, I can ask them.
 This feels great.

 8. Villages are safer

-There are much fewer crimes in villages than in big cities.
+There are many fewer crimes in villages than in big cities.
 We are very lucky in Switzerland with a generally low crime rate.
 But it is even better in the countryside.
 That is not to say there is no risk.
 I do not know of any place in the world when there is zero chance of crime.